 - 1/4 cup chopped pistachios unsalted (optional but recommended)

-- Shell pistachios and add them to milk in a jar with a lid.
-Close and put in the refrigerator Keep it there for 24-48 hours.
-(I had it in the fridge for 48 hours...I may have forgotten, hehe).
+Shell pistachios and add them to milk in a jar with a lid.
+Close and put in the refrigerator Keep it there for about 24 hours.

 - In a medium sauce pot, over medium heat, heat up milk, heavy cream and vanilla extract to 160 degrees.
 Stir well.